 A: The amount of money in trend following methods is tiny by comparison to the money stuck in buy and hold mutual funds.
 The opportunity for trend following success is massive.

 Q: What are your criteria to identify a trend?

 A: In trend following you don’t do that.
 In trend following you take entry signals and have exit signals.
 Anyone saying they can spot or predict trends in real time is a bullshitter.

 Q: Is trend following a full-time job?
-It is a big commitment?
 I’d like to know if it can be done part time?

 A: You can be part-time.
 This is not day trading.
 You can trade using daily or weekly closing prices.
 No other strategy allows this.

 Q: The podcasts are very educational.
 I have only listened to about 80 of them and while I enjoy them enormously, they mostly dive into the human nature.
 Do I need to buy Michael’s entire course to be able to understand trend trading?

 A: Michael’s gives away a ton of free resources, but if you want to go fast and take advantage of Michael’s best work his courses are the quickest bet.